mamdouhhz/Dentify-X/README.md

 # Dentify-X
-AI Dental Tool that helps Dentists diagnose x-ray images, with a portal for the Dentists, Patients, and Admins.
+AI Dental Tool that helps Dentists diagnose x-ray images using YOLOV8, with a portal for the Dentists, Patients, and Admins.